MindscapeHQ/raygun4android/CONTRIBUTING.md

 ## Project and library organisation

-Building the project requires Android Studio 2022.3.1 and Gradle 8.
+Building the project requires Android Studio 2024.2.1 or later, Gradle 9.3.1, and JDK 17 or later.

 The project consists of two modules: